Alex Benn

 Personal profile

 Alex Benn appears on behalf of people accused of crimes.
-Alex has represented defendants tried by jury for charges of armed robberies, causing grievous bodily harm with intent to do so, serious sexual offences, witness intimidation and computer hacking.
+Recent cases have seen Alex defend those charged with armed robberies, causing death by dangerous driving, causing grievous bodily harm, serious sexual offences, fraud by abuse of position and computer hacking.

 In cases that are legally significant or high-profile in nature, Alex has been counsel for: